What Is an Irrevocable Letter of Credit?

 The Purpose of an Irrevocable Letter of Credit

-To understand irrevocable letters of credit, it's important to understand two components: They are letters of credit, and they are irrevocable, meaning they can’t be changed or cancelled unless everybody agrees to it Let’s explore both of those components, review some advantages and disadvantages, and look at an example of a letter of credit in action.
+To understand irrevocable letters of credit it's important to understand two components: They are letters of credit, and they are irrevocable, meaning they can’t be changed or canceled unless everybody agrees to it.
+Let’s explore both of those components, review some advantages and disadvantages, and look at an example of a letter of credit in action.

 Letters of Credit

 The easiest way to understand a letter of credit is to look at an example.
-You can see a visual example of the process or read through the example below.
+You can see a visual example of the process, or you can read through the example below.
 This is a general example to illustrate the concept, and any deals you do will certainly look different.
 There might be more steps (and intermediaries) involved.

 The Irrevocable Letter of Credit